Jumner/obsidian/Chem/Unit 4 Equilibrium/Chemical Production Assignment.md

 ## Production Of Nitrogen Monoxide
 Nitrogen Monoxide is produced using a reaction with Ammonia and Oxygen gas.
 This reaction is an exothermic equilibrium reaction.
 Following is the balanced chemical equation:
 	$\ce{4NH3_{(g)} + 5O2_{(g)} <=> 4NO_{(g)} + 6H2O_{(g)}}, \Delta H=-900\text{kJ/mol}$
+Both entropy and enthalpy are favoured by the forward reaction.

 [^1]: https://pubchem.ncbi.nlm.nih.gov/compound/145068
 [^2]: https://molview.org